elementor/elementor/docs/modules/tabs-v2/index.md

         } );
   }
     ```
 	* Does it is a requirement for creating nested widgets?
-    * Yes, it is, since nested elements are required different `Model` to allow child to be another widget.
+		* Yes, it is, since nested elements required different `Model` to allow child to be another widget.

 * To register the widget, extend the `get_widgets` method in the `Module` and return the widget name, eg:
   ```php